 Masoor Dal Cutlet is prepared with pink lentils, hence making it a fantastic gluten-free appetizer choice.
 These Masor Dal Cutlets become our in-house special party appetizer since New Year eve’s get together.
 That was the first time I tried the recipe inherited from a distant aunt.
 No doubt it stole the limelight from the dinner table.
-The bold dhaniya – pudina chutney (coriander and mint chutney) was the perfect choice of accompaniment for the Masor Dal Cutlet.
+The bold dhaniya – pudina chutney (coriander and mint chutney) was the perfect choice of accompaniment for these gluten-free masoor dal cutlet.

 For more such fun recipes in your life, follow along on Facebook, Instagram, or subscribe to our Youtube Channel.